-2.1 A Recommended Structure and Contents for a Management Plan
+2.1 The Structure and Contents of a Plan

 This section provides an overview of the entire planning process.
 Each stage in the process is described in outline.
 (Most of the text is taken directly from the main chapters.)
 In all cases, reference is given to the location of the full text.